YvesGreijn/YvesGreijn/README.md

-### Hi there, appreicate you taking the time to visit my Github page
+### Hi there, appreciate you taking the time to visit my Github page

 - 🔭 I’m currently working on Leadership hiring at Beat (Daimler AG - FREE NOW Group)
 - 🌱 I’m currently learning how to master fatherhood (1 month in, it's a challenge)